xlwings/xlwings-server/docs/lite_development.md

 ## Task Pane

 If you want to deploy your xlwings Lite add-in as a simple static website, you are naturally restricted in what you can do with your task pane.
 For example, you wouldn't be able to use anything with backend dependency such as [](htmx.md).
 You could, however keep on using [](alpinejs).

-You could keep Python on the backend though for the sole purpose of serving the task pane app, while custom functions and custom scripts are handled by Pyodide via `XLWINGS_ENABLE_LITE=true`.
-Note that custom functions and custom scripts all have to be run via xlwings Lite or xlwings Server.